phax/ph-regrep/README.md

 # News and noteworthy

-* v3.0.1 - work in progress
+v4.0.0 - work in progress
+* Requires Java 17 as the minimum version
+* Updated to ph-commons 12.0.0
+* Removed all deprecated methods marked for removal
 * Switched JAXB Maven plugin to `org.jvnet.jaxb:jaxb-maven-plugin`

-* v3.0.0 - 2023-04-22
+v3.0.0 - 2023-04-22
 * Moved XSDs into folder `external/...`
 * Deprecated classes `ERegRep4XMLDocumentType`, `RegRep4Reader` and `RegRep4Writer`
 * Added new package `com.helger.regrep.jaxb` with all the specific marshallers

-* v2.0.0 - 2023-01-08
+v2.0.0 - 2023-01-08
 * Using Java 11 as the baseline
 * Updated to ph-commons 11
 * Using JAXB 4.0 as the baseline

-* v1.2.0 - 2021-05-02
+v1.2.0 - 2021-05-02
 * Updated to ph-commons 10.1

-* v1.1.0 - 2021-03-21
+v1.1.0 - 2021-03-21
 * Updated to ph-commons 10

-* v1.0.1 - 2021-03-18
+v1.0.1 - 2021-03-18
 * Updated to ph-commons 9.5.5
 * Changed the JAXB binding for `xs:dateTime` to `java.time.OffsetDateTime`

-* v1.0.0 - 2021-02-17
+v1.0.0 - 2021-02-17
 * Initial version

 ---